WebSinker/api-docs-mcp/README.md

 # API Docs MCP

 API Docs MCP is a Model Context Protocol (MCP) server that provides tools for loading, parsing, and interacting with API documentation (OpenAPI/Swagger specs) and integrates with Google Gemini AI for code generation, analysis, and chat.
-This project is designed to help developers explore APIs, generate code samples, and leverage AI-powered assistance for their projects.
+This project is designed to help developers explore APIs, generate code samples, and leverage AI-powered assistance for their projects.(it is feasibile within VS code IDE)

 ## Features